All Creation Waits

 This project engages with the vision of Laudato Si through the lens of the relationship between St Francis and St Clare, with whom Francis had a lifelong spiritual friendship.
 The aim is to bring to life the charism of Francis and Clare by situating their relationship in Wales today, invited there by two children looking for help in telling people about climate change.

 The project takes the form of a one-hour performance created and performed by Claire Henderson Davis and Fraser Paterson, with a script written by the poet and theologian Malcolm Guite and an original soundtrack by composer Gary Lloyd.
 CAFOD will offer follow-up workshops on climate change with the aim of sowing seeds of transformation in every community visited.
-The piece will be designed for a flexible performance space making it available to a wide range of settings – schools, churches and community spaces of all kinds.
+The piece will be designed for a flexible performance space with a particular focus on Cathedrals, but will also be available to a wide range of other settings such as schools, churches and other community venues.
 The performance will be toured by Claire and Fraser for at least one year throughout the UK and possibly abroad (01/2020-12/2020) with the option of training another cast to take over should demand support it.